bomberstudios/me/now.md

 ## Life, the Universe, Everything

-If we haven't catch up recently here's the gist of it all:
+If we haven't caught up recently here's the gist of it all:

 - I moved to Aranjuez, Madrid, in 2021.
 I love it here but someone should definitely open a decent coffee place in this town.
 - I miss my friends.
 Moving obviously did not help, but most of them have moved far away from Madrid anyway.